Rensykes/PythonScripts/README.md

  **[Recognition (folder)](https://github.com/Rensykes/PythonScripts/tree/master/Scripts/Recognition) :** contains a script to recognize from photo and a script to recognize from webcam.
 Works on Python3.x<br />
 Always use cascade as first parameter: <br />
 `python recog_<photo|webcam>.py <path_to_desired_cascade> <Optional: path_to_photo>`<br />
-Cascades can be found [here](https://github.com/Rensykes/PythonScripts/tree/master/Scripts/Recognition/classifier) **Hough Transform**: implementation of Hough Transform in python
+Cascades can be found [here](https://github.com/Rensykes/PythonScripts/tree/master/Scripts/Recognition/classifier) <br>
+**Hough Transform**: implementation of Hough Transform in python